dbason/opni-es-deploy/README.md

         kubectl apply -f examples/cert-manager/cluster-issuer.yaml
         ```
 1) Install opendistro-es from the [helm chart](https://github.com/opendistro-for-elasticsearch/opendistro-build/tree/main/helm)
+    1) Edit the file in `examples/opendistro-es/values.yaml`.
+Uncomment either the LoadBalancer service or ingress blocks for the kibana and elasticsearch.client sections.
+If you are using an ingress you will also need to change the hostnames for the kibana and elasticsearch client endpoints.
+You will need to have DNS entries pointing those hostnames to the cluster IP addresses.
     1) Checkout the opendistro code and package the chart
         ```sh
         cd ..